sxotte/ansible/ansHashiVault/README.md

 - sshSetup.yml will generate an SSH key on the local machine and distribute it to remote hosts to enable Ansible deployments.

-- hashiVaultInstall.yml will install Hashicorp Vault on a remote host as a single node using Integrated Storage.
+- hashiVaultInstall.yml will install Hashicorp Vault on a remote host running Ubuntu 20.04 as a single node using Integrated Storage.

 - hashiVaultBackup will create a local GPG key pair, export the public key to the remote host and configure the automatic compression and encryption of vault data.